JabRef/blog.jabref.org/_posts/2024-08-16-AI-chatting.md

 ![AI second question and answer](../img/AiQuestion2.png)

 *Only 40 grams?* Well, our health is our wealth.
-And AI helped us to uncover this information!
+Exciting that AI helped us to uncover this information!

 ## How does this work?